2lambda123/HELICS/docs/user-guide/installation/index.md

 helics run --path=<path to HELICS runner JSON>
 ```

 This functionality still exists but has been moved to the [PyHELICS code base](https://python.helics.org/) and the `helics_cli` repository has been deprecated.
-Thus, it is recommended that all users install PyHELICS (via `pip install helics` as described above) to gain the runner and web interface functionality.
+Thus, it is recommended that all users install PyHELICS (via `pip install 'helics[cli]'` as described above) to gain the runner and web interface functionality.